 platform shoe revival in the 90ies and later.

-By the way, just 50 years ago women wearing pants were considered sluts.
+By the way: about 300 years ago, high heels and overknee boots were exclusively (!) worn by men in high social positions.
+Here, in my opinion, something went completely wrong.
+Just 50 years ago women wearing pants were considered sluts.
 Luckily things have changed.
-Today a man wearing platform shoes and bell bottoms is automatically considered gay – that's sickening.
-Platform shoes and bell bottoms are as little gender specific as, say, sneakers.
+Today a man wearing platform shoes and bell bottoms is automatically considered gay that's sickening.
+Platform shoes, high heels and bell bottoms are as little gender specific as, say, sneakers.
 Concerning this I can only say, "Folks, reconsider your mindset" and "Guys, it's about time you become emancipated and dare to turn up in more interesting clothes!"

-One thing to illustrate this: H&M clothes stores used to offer men's skirts, but you would never get hold of one because, allegedly, they said they were constantly sold out.
-On the other hand I never saw anyone wearing them on the streets.
-Same thing with platform shoes: there are some local as well as Internet stores that do platform shoes for men.
+One thing to illustrate this: there are some local as well as Internet stores that do platform shoes for men.
 Obviously they would not offer them if nobody bought them.
 And this makes me suspect that these things are worn in secret or maybe on parties.
 It would be high time to be a bit more daring.
-We shouldn't be slaves of this year's fashion anyway – it's going to be outdated next year – instead we should live our own way, "You were born an original – don't die a copy!"
+We shouldn't be slaves of this year's fashion anyway it's going to be outdated next year instead we should live our own way, "You were born an original don't die a copy!"
 Or, as Fanta-4 say, "This guy is weird, but he has a tail wind".

 |Well, I decided to follow their advice anyway, I'm too stingy to shop at that certain chain of stores.
 On the other hand... maybe I'm too much of a fool to understand their advertising.
 Which, then, would mean that I wouldn't pertain to the target group of another of those chains of stores either. ("I'm not a fool" is the slogan of another electric appliances store chain in Germany, part of the same corporation as the ones mentioned in the first place).|